AKBibliothekWien/alma-notify-expiring-users/README.md

 1. In the config file, set your test e-mail address to the config `to_email_test`.
 Every e-mail that would normaly be sent to a user will now be sent to this e-mail address.

 1. Run the script and check if everything works as expected:
-   - Within the path of the repository, activate the virtual environment
+   - Within the path of the repository, activate the virtual environment if not already activated.

       ```bash
       source .venv/bin/activate